Forward Ventures

 Series C in 2005

-Predix Pharmaceuticals is a drug discovery and development company specializing in small-molecule drugs that target G-protein coupled receptors (GPCRs) and ion channels.
-The company employs an innovative 3D Discovery and Optimization Engine that utilizes a proprietary algorithm for computer modeling the 3D structures of GPCR targets.
-Its advanced technologies enable high-throughput in silico screening of millions of compounds against these models, facilitating lead optimization through an integrated medicinal and computational platform.
-Predix's drug candidates are aimed at treating various conditions, including anxiety, Alzheimer's disease, and pulmonary arterial hypertension.
-In August, the company expanded its capabilities in drug discovery through a merger with Physiome Sciences Inc., enhancing its expertise in ion channel research.
+Predix Pharmaceuticals Holdings is a drug discovery and development company specializing in small-molecule drugs targeting G-protein coupled receptors (GPCRs) and ion channels.
+The company employs an innovative 3D Discovery and Optimization Engine, which includes its proprietary PREDICT algorithm for modeling the 3D structure of GPCR targets.
+Additionally, Predix utilizes advanced technologies such as HYPERION and RISS for high-throughput in silico screening of millions of compounds against these models.
+Its integrated medicinal and computational platform, ICELR-3D, aids in lead optimization by employing predictive algorithms for crucial drug properties.
+Predix's research focuses on developing treatments for various conditions, including anxiety, Alzheimer's disease, and pulmonary arterial hypertension.
+In a strategic move to enhance its capabilities, Predix merged with Physiome Sciences Inc., thereby expanding its expertise into ion channel drug discovery.

 Cellective Therapeutics